CluckeyMcCormick/neon-city-generator/README.md

 This project was built using the [JMonkey Engine](https://github.com/jMonkeyEngine) and this repository is maintained using the built-in team tools in the JMonkey SDK.
 So if you want to look at the project or build it for yourself, you'll need to download the SDK first.

 This project also makes use of [Tralala's SpriteLibrary](https://hub.jmonkeyengine.org/t/spritelibrary-efficient-render-of-sprites/20901) for the JMonkeyEngine.
+I am currently working to remove this dependency.

 Requirements
 -----